randomblast/drupal-facebook/README.txt

 Please read http://drupal.org/node/288721#version and confirm that you are using the correct version.

-IMPORTANT: THIS VERSION IS ONLY PARTIALLY CONVERTED FOR THE NEW API.
-USE THIS VERSION ONLY IF YOU ARE CAPABLE OF FIXING ISSUES AS YOU ENCOUNTER THEM AND SUBMITTING PATCHES TO THE ISSUE QUEUE.
-OTHERWISE, FOR THE TIME-BEING, USE VERSION 1.x.

 Installation and setup documentation now available online http://drupal.org/node/195035.
 (Read this document first, as it contains the most up-to-date information.
 Then consult the online